 Other Learning Resources:

-By Dominique Shepherd (she/her/hers),
+By Dominique Shepherd (She/Her),

 Program Manager of Health Equity